yeying-community/yeying-next/README.md

 # yeying-next
-a web3 library for browser
+a web3 application library for browser